History of Oxford: 20th and 21st centuries

 During the First World War, the population of Oxford changed.
 The number of University members was significantly reduced as students, fellows and staff enlisted.
 Some of their places in college accommodation were taken by soldiers in training.
 Another reminder of the ongoing war was found in the influx of wounded and disabled soldiers, who were treated in new hospitals housed in buildings such as the university's Examination School, the town hall and Somerville College.
-During the Second World War, Oxford was largely ignored by the German air raids during the Blitz, primarily as Hitler had plans to make Oxford the new capital city.
+During the Second World War, Oxford was largely ignored by the German air raids during the Blitz, primarily as it is thought that Hitler had plans to make Oxford the new capital city.
 Also perhaps due to the lack of heavy industry such as steelworks or shipbuilding that would have made it a target, although it was still affected by the rationing and influx of refugees fleeing London and other cities.
 The university's colleges served as temporary military barracks and training areas for soldiers before deployment.